- Undergraduate Study+

 The Edgar Jones Philosophy Essay Competition

 The judges were impressed with all the entries received this year and are looking forward to a similarly strong field next year.
-The winners were: Top Prize: Jemima Childs, The Greenhill School, Tenby.
-Second Prize: Genevieve Sandle, Exeter College.
+The winners were: Top Prize: Elizabeth Huang, Magdalen College School, Oxford.
+Second Prize: Alexander Buchanan, Whitgift School, London.

 St Peter's College has established two essay prizes in Philosophy, the top prize being to the value of £250, the second prize being to the value of £150.
 In addition to monetary prizes, all submitted essays which in the opinion of the judges are of a high enough standard will be commended.
 (Sadly, other academic obligations prevent the judges offering more substantive engagement with entrants.)
 The prizes will be advertised annually.